Due to naming convention consistency in the industry, CrowdStrike is now calling this variant of Petya – NotPetya.

 - level = 101 (return server names, types, and associated data)

-- NetServerGetInfo to retrieve the current configuration for the local server, specifically to determine if the system is a non-domain controller server.
-The API returns a SERVER_INFO_1 structure that contains an sv101_type field.
-The malware checks to see if the value of that field is SV_TYPE_SERVER_NT.
-If the victim system is a server, the following takes place:
+- NetServerGetInfoto retrieve the current configuration for the local server, specifically to determine if the system is a non-domain controller server, a primary domain controller, or a backup domain controller.
+The API returns a SERVER_INFO_101 structure that contains an sv101_type field.
+The malware checks to see if the value of that field is SV_TYPE_SERVER_NT, SV_TYPE_DOMAIN_CTRL, or a SV_TYPE_DOMAIN_BAKCTRL.
+If the field is either of the values mentioned, the following takes place:

 - DhcpEnumSubnets to get an enumerated list of subnets on the server